Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-12-choosing-a-tool-for-blogging.md

 ---
 layout: post
 title: Choosing a Tool for Blogging
-tags: github-pages
+tags: github-pages jekyll
 ---

 Choosing the medium for my reflective blog turned into an unexpectedly fun exercise, and an interesting subject for my first post!
-Rather than present an exhaustive technical guide, what follows are some notes on how the blog evolved and what I learned from the process.
+What follows are some thoughts on how the prototype version of the blog evolved and what I learned from the process.
+This is not an exhaustive technical guide, but I do link to more thorough documentation over the course of the article.

 ## Picking a host